elusivecodes/FyrePeriod/README.md

 **Ends After Or Equals**

-Determine if this period ends on or after a given date.
+Determine whether this period ends on or after a given date.

 - `$date` is the [*DateTime*](https://github.com/elusivecodes/FyreDateTime) to compare against.